savaslabs/savaslabs.github.io/_posts/2017-02-27-on-web-typography-review.md

 After reviewing the building blocks that make up a typeface, Santa Maria applies this knowledge by walking the reader through the process of evaluating two classic typefaces.
-This section is a clear presentation of how to pick apart a typeface and understand its geometric structure, tone, history, and classification.
+This section is a clear presentation of how to dissect a typeface and understand its geometric structure, tone, history, and classification.
 Santa Maria also demonstrates how one can capitalize on the tried-and-tested nature of classic typefaces by looking to revivals and alternatives inspired by